channgo2203/puzzleset/string/prob1/README.txt

-Find a shortest substring contains three given strings
+Find a shortest substring contains the given strings

-Problem: Given a string str and three other strings str1 str2 str3.
+Problem: Given a string str and a list of strings lstr.
-Find a shortest substring of str that contains all str1, str2, and str3
+Find a shortest substring of str that contains all strings in lstr.

 1. Simple solution

 - Generate all substrings of str
-- For each substring, check that it contains str1, str2, and str3
+- For each substring, check that it contains all strings in lstr
 - Print out the smallest one

-Complexity: depend on the number of substrings which is O(n^2)
+Complexity: depend on the number of substrings which is O(n^2), where n is the length of str (since the number of substring with the length m is (n - m) + 1), then if finding each substring is O(n), the complexity is O(n^3)

 2. Efficient solution

-- Find the first occurence of substrings containing str1, str2, and str3, called sub, record the lenght of it, sub_len (note, sub_len consists of the first index and the last index, len = last index - fist index + 1)

-- (*) Find from the last index of sub to the end of str the first occurence of the left most substring (str1, str2 or str3)
+- Find the first occurence of a substring of str containing all strings in lstr

-- If there is a match, sub = sub new string from the fist index of sub to the last index of the matching string.
-Find the last occurence of substring containing str1, str2, and str3 in sub.
-Update sub = new matching substring.

-- Compare the length of this new substring with sub_len, if it is smaller then update sub_len.

-- Go back to (*)

-- Return sub_len
+- If there exists one, store its length.
+Then create a new string from str by removing the first character, called str1.
+If it is empty, return.
+Otherwise find the first occurence of a substring of str1.

+The complexity is O(n^2) where n is the length of str